 April is National Distracted Driving Awareness Month.
-The National Highway Traffic Safety Administration (NHTSA), the Texas Department of Transportation (TxDOT) and a variety of other law enforcement and public safety agencies in Texas and across the nation are raising awareness about the dangers and costs associated with distracted driving.
+The National Highway Traffic Safety Administration (NHTSA), the Texas Department of Transportation (TxDOT), and a variety of other law enforcement and public safety agencies in Texas and across the nation are raising awareness about the dangers and costs associated with distracted driving.

 Distracted driving has become a deadly epidemic in Texas and all over the United States.
-In the month of April, safety advocates are hoping to get the message across to motorists about the dangers with driver inattention.
+In the month of April, safety advocates are hoping to get the message across to motorists about the dangers of driver inattention.
 Campaign efforts will focus heavily on texting while driving and cellphone use behind the wheel.

 Talk.
 Text.
 Crash.

 The TxDOT’s “Talk.
 Text.
-Crash.” safety campaign is raising awareness about the dangers with texting and driving.
+Crash.” safety campaign is raising awareness about the dangers of texting and driving.
 While Texas does not have a statewide ban against texting behind the wheel, many cities do prohibit distracted driving in certain situations.
 At this time, public safety officials are focusing their efforts on driver education and awareness.
-The TxDOT wants motorists to know that talking and texting behind the wheel puts lives at risk.
+The TxDOT wants motorists to know that talking and texting behind the wheel put lives at risk.
 According to the TxDOT, more than 100,000 traffic crashes across the state each year involve distracted drivers.

 It takes an average of five seconds to send or read a text message on your mobile device.
 That might not sound like a lot of time, but if you’re traveling at 55 miles per hour, that’s the length of a football field.
 While you’re looking down at your phone for five seconds, you are essentially driving blindfolded for the length of a football field.
 You would never close your eyes for that long, but drivers who text engage in this dangerous and risky behavior every day.